Message Error Analysis of Loopy Belief Propagation for the Sum-Product Algorithm

 2. We investigate the relation between convergence of LBP with sparsity and walk-summability of graphical models in Section \ref{sec:LBP convergence}.
 We extend walk-summability for Gaussian graphical models to general graphical models and compare the tightness of existing convergence conditions.

-3. We analyze the paramagnetic fixed point and two other fixed points for uniform binary graphs using message updating functions, and present true message error variation functions to show dynamics of sum-product algorithm in Section \ref{sec:uniform graph}.
+3. We analyze the paramagnetic fixed point, ferromagnetic and antiferromagnetic fixed points for uniform binary graphs using message updating functions, and present true message error variation functions to show dynamics of sum-product algorithm in Section \ref{sec:uniform graph}.